martinapons/martinapons.github.io/_pages/about.md

     * Ph.D. student delegate for faculty meetings, University of Bern, 2021 - 2023.
     * Member of Hiring Comittee for Tenure Track Professorship in Empirical Microeconomics, University of Bern, 2019.
     * Member of the quality evaluation commission for the "Master in Applied Economic Analysis", University of Bern, 2018 - 2019.
-    * Various participations as a B.Sc. and M.Sc. student such as member of the university's student council, student representative and member of the university's social commission, organizing member of the faculty's studen organization.
+    * Various participations as a B.Sc. and M.Sc. student such as member of the university's student council, student representative and member of the university's social commission, organizing member of the faculty's student organization.